sebastianosrt/My-CTF-Challenges/m0lecon-2026-teaser/trailing-danger/writeup.md

 ## Solution

-### 1. TR.MRG HTTP Request Smuggling
+### 1. Header smuggling due to trailers merge into headers

 Lighttpd 1.4.80 is used as proxy.
-This version is vulnerable to HTTP Header Smuggling due to trailer fields merge with headers, you can find the fix for the vulnerability here: [[core] security: fix to reject disallowed trailers](https://github.com/lighttpd/lighttpd1.4/commit/35cb89c103877de62d6b63d0804255475d77e5e1).
+This version is vulnerable to **HTTP Header Smuggling due to trailer fields merge into headers**.
+This vulnerability allows to overwrite the request headers values after the parsing of the request headers and body.
+The fix for for it can be found here: [[core] security: fix to reject disallowed trailers](https://github.com/lighttpd/lighttpd1.4/commit/35cb89c103877de62d6b63d0804255475d77e5e1).

 the fix commit states that:
 > lighttpd mod_proxy sends Connection: close to backends, so this bug isnot exploitable to send additional requests to backends

-To make the bug exploitable we have to exploit another (common) parsing bug in webservers:
+To make the bug exploitable and turn it into a Request Smuggling, another parsing bug has to be exploited:

 ### 2. Connection header parsing bug